Spaces of smooth embeddings and configuration categories: The configuration category of a manifold

 \begin{defn} {\rm For an integer $m\ge 0$ let $\uli m=\{1,\dots,m\}$.
 In particular $\uli 0$ is the empty set.
 Let $\fin$ be the category with objects $\uli m$ for $m\ge 0$, where a morphism from $\uli m$ to $\uli n$ is a map from $\uli m$ to $\uli n$.} \end{defn}

 The configuration category of a manifold $M$ is, for us, a fiberwise complete Segal space $\config(M)$ over $N\fin$.
 It is well known in several incarnations, most of them related to operad theory.
 We try to keep the operad theory at arm's length, for as long as we can, but even so there are several equivalent descriptions.
-One of the descriptions we give (we call it the \emph{particle model}) is due to Andrade \cite{Andrade}, if we understand correctly.
+One of the descriptions we give (we call it the \emph{particle model}) is due to Andrade \cite{Andrade}.
+A similar construction was introduced by Lurie at about the same time in the context of factorization homology \cite{Lurie}.

 The manifold $M$ can be smooth or just topological; in some models of $\config(M)$ we need a smooth structure.
 We assume for a start that $M$ has empty boundary.
 It is not required to be compact.